pyenvstudio/py-env-studio/docs/usage.md

 Identifies outdated packages and enables batch updating:

-1. Select the desired environment from the table
-2. Go to **Menu → Tools → Check for Package Updates**
+1. Go to **Menu → Tools → Check for Package Updates**
-3. A popup table displays:
+2. A popup table displays:
    - Package name
    - Current version
    - New version available
-4. Select packages to update:
+3. Select packages to update:
    - **Ctrl + Click** to select multiple specific packages
    - **Ctrl + A** to select all packages
-5. Click **Update Selected** to upgrade the chosen packages to their latest versions.
+4. Click **Update Selected** to upgrade the chosen packages to their latest versions.

 ---